 Update - A detailed discussion has been held with Hymans Robertson to discuss the potential implementation of HEAT.
-Officers believe that this is the correct approach and a proposal has been provided to the Committee for discussion and approval.
+Officers believe that this is the correct approach and a proposal has been provided to the Committee via a report at this meeting for discussion and approval.